Agreements and FAQs

 • I confirm that the email address associated with my OSF user account is the address to which to send the data files for me to access.
 If this is not the case, please add an alternative email address to your OSF profile and make it the primary address for your account.
 See the help guide for more information.

-• I agree to be contacted about participating in a survey about my experience with the GFS project.
+• I agree/do not agree to be contacted about participating in a survey about my experience with the GFS project.

 Frequently Asked Questions